 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Yes, Singapore Airlines KrisFlyer miles expire after 36 months from the month of their accrual.
-Per Singapore Airlines:
+Yes, Singapore Airlines KrisFlyer miles do expire after 36 months from the month of their accrual.
+Per Singapore Airlines terms and conditions page:

 - KrisFlyer Elite Silver

 Historically, you used to book an award with your miles, change the date, and then cancel and redeposit your miles for a fee to reset the clock on those miles.
 This avenue is no longer available!
 Any miles that would have expired will be lost and would not be redeposited!

 Earning Singapore KrisFlyer miles is relatively straightforward; you can earn miles in any of the following ways: